yonasayfu/SemeraAssetManger/Upcomming/Must/ApiIntegrationGuide.md

 - POST /api/v1/auth/logout revokes the current token.
 - Tokens are supplied via the Authorization: Bearer <token> header.
 - For mobile apps, create one token per device and store the name in device_name.
-- To scope tokens, pass an bilities array when calling $user->createToken(..., ['read', 'write']).
+- To scope tokens, pass an  bilities array when calling $staff->createToken(..., ['read', 'write']).

 ## 3. Serialization & Resources
-- API controllers return JSON using dedicated Resource classes (see pp/Http/Resources/Api).
+- API controllers return JSON using dedicated Resource classes (see  pp/Http/Resources/Api).
 - List endpoints wrap results in a resource collection with data, meta, and links payloads matching Laravel's paginator.
 - All timestamps are ISO 8601 strings (UTC).